Maz0327/Strategist-App/replit.md

 This is a full-stack strategic content intelligence platform built with React and Express that provides advanced AI-powered content analysis using OpenAI's GPT-4.
 The application enables users to capture content from URLs (especially Instagram, YouTube, and social media), analyze it using our Truth Analysis framework for strategic insights, and manage the progression of content through a signal promotion system (Capture → Potential Signal → Signal → Validated Signal).

-**Current Status (July 23, 2025)**: ROUTING SYSTEM OPTIMIZED + THREE-TIER AI SYSTEM OPERATIONAL.
-Successfully centralized Router wrapper in main.tsx to prevent context resets and accidental remounts.
-Confirmed console errors are Redis warnings and accessibility issues, not routing bugs.
+**Current Status (July 23, 2025)**: ROUTING SYSTEM FULLY OPTIMIZED + THREE-TIER AI SYSTEM OPERATIONAL.
+Successfully implemented declarative routing with wouter Switch/Route components, eliminating manual switch/case logic.
+Router centralized in main.tsx for optimal performance.
+Console errors confirmed as Redis warnings only - routing system operating perfectly.
 Three-tier AI model selection (Speed/Quick/Deep) fully operational with enterprise-grade visual intelligence capabilities.

 ## User Preferences